 Send to the MBA Office:

 Official Transcripts: The MBA Program requires transcripts from all previously attended post-secondary educational institutions.
 This includes both complete and incomplete degrees/studies in the U.S. and non-U.S. institutions.
 If the official transcript(s) are not in English, the transcripts will need to be officially translated and evaluated.
-(Applicants may refer to the Center for International Studies wesbite.)
+(Applicants may refer to the Center for International Studies website.)
 All transcripts must be sent from the academic institution to the MBA Program Office in sealed envelopes.
 All official e-transcripts should be sent to email@example.com.

 GMAT Score Reports*: MBA applicants are required to take the GMAT exam.
 The Providence College MBA Program will waive the GMAT requirement for admission consideration if the applicant proves to the satisfaction of the MBA Program, at least one of the following: